Intimate portraits of Chinese families during the coronavirus outbreak

 The result of Wu’s epiphany is One Thousand Families (1000个家庭 yī qiān gè jiātíng), a series of photographs solicited from people around China.
 Wu, in an interview with Thomas Bird for SupChina, says that more than 16,000 people have submitted photos so far.

-While some photographers employ the camera to criticize authorities — for instance, one group of anonymous women are shown with the words “There’s no way we don’t understand,” a reference to the death of Dr. Lǐ Wénliàng 李文亮 — others try to capture the tender, hidden aspects of their lives, lived with resilience, but also quite a bit of humor.
+Some photographers employ the camera to criticize authorities — for instance, one group of anonymous women are shown with the words “There’s no way we don’t understand,” a reference to the death of Dr. Lǐ Wénliàng 李文亮.
+Others try to capture the tender, hidden aspects of their lives, lived with resilience, but also quite a bit of humor.

 The whole thing is an extraordinary document of people trying to be people, full of love, grief, anxiety, defiance, pride, joy, loneliness, hope, and boredom.
 We have a selection of photos here, along with translated captions — go have a look.